“AMS Ads are dead,” said the not-so-savvy self-published author.

 Stay put, don’t give up.
 When others zig, just zag 🙂

-For authors, this means AMS is a hub for increasing low book sales and maintaining a steady income with their books.
+For authors, this means using ads can be a hub for increasing low book sales and maintaining a steady income with their books.

 I get it, click bids have gotten more expensive, finding profitable keywords is more difficult and winning is harder than ever.
 But this is only a byproduct of the space getting more crowded.

 However, let me assure you: those CPC prices are nowhere near what our friends in the physical product markets are paying.

 Strange as it may seem, AMS is still a happy place for authors.